MrDesjardins/steganographyts/readme.md

 [Wikipedia](https://en.wikipedia.org/wiki/Steganography) defines steganography:

-> the practice of representing information within another message or physical objec
+> the practice of representing information within another message or physical object

 This library uses a known technic which is to hide the bytes of the message into the bytes of the color.